NURS 7325 Advanced Pathophysiology

 NURS 7290 Informatics in Health Care

 Introduction to the study of informatics focuses on the management of information in the modern healthcare system.
-Students will be introduced to the breadth of informatics, information management, and history and future of informatics in healthcare.
+Students will be introduced to the breadth of informatics, information management and the history and future of informatics in healthcare.
+Prerequisites: Demonstrated competency in basic computer skills including file management, word processing, spreadsheets, databases, email, web browsing, and use of presentation software.

-NURS 7650 Evidence Based Methods and Practice I
+NURS 7655 Evidence Based Methods and Practice II

 This course focuses on the continued development of expertise in all IPE domains, systematic/patient-centered approaches for individuals/families with multiple chronic conditions, and refinement of evidence-based practice related to multiple chronic conditions.
 This course includes 64 supervised clinical hours.